-The UPD has strategically placed 45 code blue phones throughout the Hattiesburg campus and six on the Gulf Park campus in Long Beach.
-Take a few minutes to locate and identify code blue phones where you park, work, walk or play at usm.edu/emergency-phones (Hattiesburg campus) or usm.edu/gulfcoast/about/campus-map (Gulf Park campus).
+The UPD has strategically placed 58 code blue phones throughout the Hattiesburg campus, six on the Gulf Park campus in Long Beach and one at the Gulf Coast Research Laboratory's Halstead location in Ocean Springs.
+Take a few minutes to locate and identify code blue phones where you park, work, walk or play at usm.edu/emergency-phones (Hattiesburg campus) or usm.edu/gulfcoast/about/campusmap (Gulf Park campus) and gcrl.usm.edu/about_us/location.php (Gulf Coast Research Laboratory Halstead site).
 If you have an emergency, simply press the red button.
-Upon being activated, these phones will directly dial into the UPD dispatch office where a patrol unit will be dispatched for assistance.
+Upon being activated, these phones will directly dial into the UPD dispatch office, where a patrol unit will be dispatched for assistance.